Cariboo-Chilcotin (provincial electoral district)

 Cariboo-Chilcotin is a provincial electoral district in British Columbia, Canada.
 It was established by the Electoral Districts Act, 2008 and was first contested in the 2009 general election.
-It was last contested in the 2020 provincial election.

 Geography

 As of the 2020 provincial election, Cariboo-Chilcotin comprises the southern portion of the Cariboo Regional District.
 It is located in central British Columbia.
 Communities in the electoral district consist of Williams Lake and 100 Mile House.